hakula139/dna-error-detection/README.md

 ### Building

-- `make`: build the project using GNU make, a Unix-like environment is required.
+- `make`: Build the project using GNU make, a Unix-like environment is required.

 ### Usages

+- `make help`: Show arguments and usages.
-- `make run`: run all preprocessing tasks and start the main process.
+- `make run`: Run all preprocessing tasks and start the main process.
-- `make index`: create an index of reference data only.
+- `make index`: Create an index of reference data only.
-- `make merge`: merge PacBio subsequences only.
+- `make minimizer`: Find minimizers only.
-- `make start`: start the main process only.
+- `make start`: Find sv deltas only.

 ### Clean

-- `make clean`: remove all building files.
+- `make clean`: Remove all building files.